 Developmental courses and workshops are coordinated through the Department.
 Those individuals needing assistance with placement or building basic academic skills should contact the Department Chair or visit the Learning Center located in room 234 and 236.
 Developmental courses that are required or suggested may extend the program of study.
-An Academic Counselor is available to discuss placement, testing, develop individualized or alternative course sequences of study and develop strategies for college success and advising for the Professional Certificate of Arts (ARPC).
+An Academic Counselor is available to discuss placement, testing, develop individualized or alternative course sequences of study and develop strategies for college success.